NSHipster/articles/2019-06-24-propertywrapper.md

 Swift property wrappers allow library authors access to the kind of higher-level behavior previously reserved for language features.
-Their potential for improving safety and reducing complexity of code is immense, and we've only yet to scratch the surface of what's possible.
+Their potential for improving safety and reducing complexity of code is immense, and we've only begun to scratch the surface of what's possible.

 Yet, for all of their promise, property wrappers and its cohort of language features debuted alongside SwiftUI